MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/tools-backlog.md

 # Prepare tools and initial migration backlog

-To execute your migration, you need the right tools and a comprehensive backlog of workloads to migrate.
+To implement your migration, you need the right tools and a comprehensive backlog of workloads to migrate.
 This article provides guidance on how to prepare for your migration by defining the necessary tools and building an initial migration backlog.

 ## Prepare migration tools